For CEOs that need to get the most from their marketing teams, hiring the right Chief Marketing Officer (Head of Marketing, SVP, etc.) can be the key.

 F. Scott Fitzgerald once said, “The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function.”
 More recently hedge fund magnate Ray Dalio espoused something similar in his book, Principles.
 The example Dalio gives is that one must be both assertive and open-minded at the same time.
 And studies of Nobel laureates indicate that integrative complexity is a trait shared by top performers.

-CMOs need to cover your bases for both the artist and the scientist.
+This attribute is key for CMOs, because they need to cover your bases for both the artist and the scientist.
+Lopsidedness can hamper the success of your CMO.

-Which is to say, in the rare case that you find someone who is both an artist and a scientist, hire them.In the rare case that you find a CMO candidate who is both an artist and a scientist, hire them!
+Which is to say, whether you need fractional or full-time help, in the case that you find someone who is both an artist and a scientist, hire them.In the case that you find a CMO candidate who is both an artist and a scientist, hire them!
 Click To Tweet

 This dichotomy holds for marketing team members too.
-Copyblogger has been beating the drum for David Ogilvy, who called advertising writers poets or killers.
+Copyblogger often beats the drum for David Ogilvy, who called advertising writers poets or killers.
 You need both sides of the brain.
 Artists and scientists.

 Just because all companies need some mix of the artist and the scientist in their marketing team, doesn’t mean there’s a standard ratio for how much artist vs. how much scientist.